juancumbeq/platzi-react-with-vite-tailwind/README.md

 </div>;
 ```

-The checkout side menu component is inserted in the app component in order to be available in different pages, to know more about how the components are managed check the info below.
+The Checkout Side Menu component is included in the App component to be available on different pages.
+To learn more about how the components are managed, check the information below.

 App: